ASB Case Review

 - A representative from the Community Safety Partnership will discuss the issues that you have been having and complete the application process with you.
 This will include taking some initial details and then you completing a detailed form and agreeing to share your personal data.

-- Once the application process is complete you will be contacted and informed as to whether your Trigger application has been successful.
+- Once the application process is complete you will be contacted and informed as to whether your review application has been successful.

-- If the Trigger application does not meet the criteria we may still be able to offer some assistance from our ASB Unit and your case will be referred to them to discuss.
+- If the review application does not meet the criteria we may still be able to offer some assistance from our ASB Unit and your case will be referred to them to discuss.

 - Those agencies to whom the Anti-Social Behaviour reports have been made (this may include Police, Council, or Registered Housing Provider) will be contacted, and where necessary, will meet to review their responses and consider how the problem could be better dealt with.